dmitry-buykin/llm-lab-katas/6-patterns.md

 ## 4. Human-in-the-Loop Oversight

-**Problem:** Even with reflection loops, LLM agents will sometimes fail or produce outputs that need a human’s judgement – especially in high-stakes domains (legal, medical) or open-ended creative tasks.
+**Problem:** Even with reflection loops, LLM agents will sometimes fail or produce outputs that need a human expert’s judgement – especially in high-stakes domains (legal, medical) or open-ended creative tasks.
 We want to leverage AI speed while **keeping a human expert in the loop** for quality control or final approval.
 How can we design workflows where humans and LLMs collaborate effectively?

 **Solution:** Introduce explicit **Human-in-the-Loop** steps in the agent’s workflow.
 Rather than full autonomy, the agent operates in a **semi-autonomous** mode: it pauses at certain checkpoints to get human review/feedback before proceeding or finalizing.
 This could be after generating a draft answer (human reviews and edits it), or after each subtask in a chain (human verifies before allowing it to continue), or simply as an approval gate at the end.
 The pattern ensures **meaningful human oversight** is integrated, as Anthropic suggests for tasks that enable feedback loops and oversight.
 The LLM essentially works as an assistant that knows when to defer to a person for confirmation.